jcbradbury/jcbradbury.github.io/_pages/media.md

 - [The Economist](https://www.economist.com/united-states/2024/06/03/a-new-wave-of-stadium-building-is-busting-budgets-in-america) (6/3/2024) "A new wave of stadium-building is busting budgets in America"

+- [The Journalist's Resource](https://journalistsresource.org/economics/sports-stadium-public-financing/) (4/10/2024) "Public funding for sports stadiums: A primer and research roundup"

 - [Washington Post](https://www.washingtonpost.com/business/2024/04/05/sports-stadium-boom-is-coming-america-is-that-good-thing/) (4/5/2024) "A sports stadium boom is coming to America.
 Is that a good thing?"

 - [New York Times](https://www.nytimes.com/2024/03/21/arts/states-hollywood-film-tax-incentives.html) (3/21/2024) "States Have Spent $25 Billion to Woo Hollywood.
 Is It Worth It?"